-All majors and minors scales and arpeggios, chromatics and whole tone scales, dominant and diminished 7ths, augmented triads to a range of two octaves.
-If they extend above top D, they may be performed by starting on the tonic, descending to the dominant and then ascending two octaves before returning to the starting note.
+All majors and minors scales and arpeggios, chromatics and whole tone scales, dominant and diminished 7ths, augmented triads to a range of two octaves, except Eb, D, Db, C, F, Gb three octaves.
+All keys (major and minor) in 3rds.

-All keys (major and minor) in 3rds or Lafosse Vol II 134 c A & 134 d A.